The Saltaire Village Website, World Heritage Site

 Ernest Murgatroyd was the son of Bradley Murgatroyd.
 Bradley was born c1860 in Windhill.
 He married Emma Stanley 18 June 1881 at St Wilfrids, Calverley.
 In 1891 they lived at 48 Crag Road Idle with Bradley working as a warp dresser.

 Ernest, the fifth of six children, was born 25 April 1897 in Windhill.
 In 1901 the family lived at 9 Holdsworth Street in Shipley.
 In 1911 Ernest was working as an office boy with the family living at 30 Field Street in Shipley.
-By 1915 they had moved to 25 Maddocks Street in Saltaire with Ernest working as a grocer.
+By 1915 they had moved to 25 Maddocks Street in Shipley with Ernest working as a grocer.

 Ernest enlisted 21 November 1916 with the Royal Army Medical Corps.
 He served with 324th Field Ambulance and he survived the war.
-Ernest died in 1982.

 Murgatroyd, Frank